-Executive phishing revealed: explore its types, see real-life cases, and learn essential prevention tactics to secure your organization.
+Executive phishing revealed: Explore its types, see real-life cases, and learn essential prevention tactics to secure your organization.

 More...

-Executive Phishing Definition
+Executive Phishing Vs Whaling

-Whaling, often considered the "big fish" of executive phishing, specifically targets high-ranking individuals such as CEOs, CFOs, or other top executives.
-Cybercriminals masquerade as trusted colleagues, vendors, or business partners to deceive these executives into disclosing sensitive information or authorizing fraudulent transactions.
+In both cases, cybercriminals masquerade as trusted colleagues, vendors, or business partners to deceive these executives into disclosing sensitive information or authorizing fraudulent transactions.

-Everyday Phishing vs. Executive Phishing: Comparing Tactics and Victims
+Everyday Phishing Vs Executive Phishing: Comparing Tactics

 Targets